dijkstracula/solvent/paper/report.md

 ### Lifting base types into refined types

-Refinement predicates are drawn from arithmatic and relational expressions over integer, boolean, and array sorts, and whose terminals are either (well-typed) constants, program variables, or the special value variable bound within the type itself.
+Refinement predicates are drawn from arithmetic and relational expressions over integer, boolean, and array sorts, and conjunctions thereof.
+Their terminals are either (well-typed) constants, program variables, or the special value variable bound within the type itself.
 (While not exhaustively enumerated in the paper, the precise possible predicate types are documented [in the authors' implementation of liquid types for OCaml](https://github.com/ucsd-progsys/dsolve/blame/master/README#L97-L154).)
 In other words, the quantifier-free theory of linear arithmetic and uninterpreted functions (QF-UFLIA)!

 It's clear that liquid types are more restrained in their expressivity than full dependent types, for which type checking and reconstruction quickly wander into the realm of undecidability[@SystemFUndecidable].

-Since QF-UFLIA is decidable, so too is the _typechecking_ of a liquid type, since while left almost as an afterthought in the paper's text, off-the-shelf SMT solvers like [Yices](https://yices.csl.sri.com/) or Z3 can be used to check whether a refinement predicate in this logic is valid.
+But, the tradeoff pays dividends:  Since QF-UFLIA is decidable, so too is the _typechecking_ of a liquid type, since off-the-shelf SMT solvers like [Yices](https://yices.csl.sri.com/) or Z3 can be used to check whether a refinement predicate in this logic is valid.
+It's interesting that the initial paper[@LiquidTypesPLDI08] mentions using an SMT solver almost as an afterthought, whereas the subsequent work([@LiquidTypesDSVerificationPLDI09], [@RefinementTypesForHaskell], [@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract.

 If programmers were manually annotating all their program terms with refinement types, we could treat the internals of the SMT solver as magic, rub it on our problem, and go home early.
-However, recall that our goal is type _reconstruction_; we need to divine a predicate appropriate for the refinement type that is neither too weak (i.e. too abstract to say anything meaningful) nor too strong (i.e. doesn't overfit to precisely the concrete values inhabited by the type).
+However, recall that our goal is type _reconstruction_, not just _typechecking_; we need to divine a predicate appropriate for the refinement type that is neither too weak (i.e. too abstract to say anything meaningful) nor too strong (i.e. doesn't overfit to precisely the concrete values inhabited by the type).
+We saw before that the principal type property of H-M type inference made "a good base typing" simply fall out through unification; by contrast, conceivably, any number of "good refinement typings" could be synthesized.

 ### Constraint generation and subtyping through implications